-- Introducing the concept of 'regulated designs', which include designs for a building element and performance solutions for prescribed classes of building work or a building element; - Requiring that design practitioners who prepare regulated designs issue a compliance declaration to declare that the designs comply with the Building Code of Australia; - Requiring that building practitioners obtain, rely upon and build in accordance with declared designs, and issue a compliance declaration to declare they have complied with the Building Code of Australia; - Requiring that any variations to declared designs are re-prepared and declared by a design practitioner if they are in a building element or performance solution, or in any other case, documented by the building practitioner; - Introducing the optional role of a 'principal design practitioner'; - Requiring any design, principal design or building practitioner who intends on making a compliance declaration to be registered under a new registration scheme set out under the draft Bill; and - Clarifying the common law to ensure that a duty of care is owed for construction work to certain categories of 'owner'.
+- Requiring that any variations to declared designs are reprepared and declared by a design practitioner if they are in a building element or performance solution, or in any other case, documented by the building practitioner; - Introducing the optional role of a 'principal design practitioner'; - Requiring any design, principal design or building practitioner who intends on making a compliance declaration to be registered under a new registration scheme set out under the draft Bill; and - Clarifying the common law to ensure that a duty of care is owed for construction work to certain categories of 'owner'.

-UDIA does not have any in-principle objections to the intent nor the broad objectives to the Bill.
+UDIA does not have any in-principle objections to the intent nor the broad objectives to the Bill'.
 Our submission is underpinned by three themes that are relevant across all Parts of the proposed Bill: